 Measures were in place to meet residents' food and nutritional needs.
 Residents had access to a dietician as needed.
-Residents told the inspector that they were involved in planning the shopping list, buying groceries and preparing meals and the inspector observed this taking place on the day of inspection.
+Residents told the inspector that they were involved in planning the shopping list, buying groceries and preparing meals.
 The inspector found that residents were informed about the importance of healthy eating and were supported to make healthy eating choices where appropriate.
 Mealtimes were flexible and fitted around resident's social and work life.
-Residents stated that they were happy with the food which was prepared in the centre and it included treats such as occasional takeaways and baked goods which were prepared by the residents.
+Residents stated that they were happy with the food which was prepared in the centre and it included treats such as occasional takeaways.